-The new building will significantly reduce the Council overheads and running costs, delivering savings and significantly reducing the Council's carbon footprint.
-Being located in one main building will further enhance the efficiencies already achieved by working as one officer team.
+The new building has significantly reduced the Council overheads and running costs, delivering savings and significantly reducing the Council's carbon footprint.
+As part of this ambition, in 2023/24, new air source heat pumps were installed in the building as part of the public sector decarbonisation programme.